-As evidenced in its Vision and Values Statement, Atlas Arteria has a Whistleblower Policy that demonstrates its commitment to the highest standards of ethical practice and honest relationships, and to the protection of individuals who report suspected wrongdoing.
+As evidenced in its Vision and Values Statement, Atlas Arteria has a Whistleblower Policy that demonstrates its commitment to the highest standards of ethical practice and honest relationships, and to the protection of individuals who report actual or suspected wrongdoing.
 The Whistleblower Policy has been adapted to cater for the different jurisdictions where Atlas Arteria operates.
-The policy applies to all current and former employees, directors and associates of, and any supplier of goods or services to, an Atlas Arteria entity.
-Compliance with the Whistleblower Policy is overseen by the Audit and Risk Committees.
+The policy applies to all current and former employees, directors and associates of, and any supplier of goods or services to an Atlas Arteria entity.
+Compliance with the Whistleblower Policy is overseen by the Audit and Risk Committee.

-Under the Whistleblower Policy, employees are encouraged to speak up about unlawful, unethical or improper behaviour or conduct that may be inconsistent with the Code in an environment free from victimisation.
+Under the Whistleblower Policy, employees are encouraged to speak up about unlawful, unethical or improper behaviour or conduct that may be inconsistent with the Code or Atlas Arteria's other policies in an environment free from victimisation.
 The policy outlines the process for reporting any wrongdoing and requires that such matters are investigated and appropriate action is taken.

-The policy outlines the persons to whom a complaint may be made, including the Whistleblower Protection Officers who are appointed by the Boards and are responsible for protecting a whistleblower.
-The policy also provides details of the external Atlas Arteria Whistleblower Service that enables a whistleblower to make a complaint on an anonymous or identified basis.
-The policy requires the Whistleblower Protection Officers to report all complaints to the Audit and Risk Committees.
-In addition, findings of any investigation are required to be documented and reported to the Audit and Risk Committees.
+The policy outlines the persons to whom a report may be made, including the Whistleblower Protection Officers who are appointed by the Boards and are responsible for protecting a whistleblower.
+The policy also provides details of the external Atlas Arteria Whistleblower Service that enables a whistleblower to make a report on an anonymous or identified basis.
+The policy requires the Whistleblower Protection Officers to disclose all reports to the Audit and Risk Committee.
+In addition, findings of any investigation are required to be documented and reported to the Audit and Risk Committee.
+During 2023, there were no reports made to the Audit and Risk Committee in accordance with the Policy.